Semra Kebede: Titles

 Semra was crowned Miss Ethiopia USA at the official Miss Ethiopia USA pageant.
 This win qualified her to compete and represent her country of Ethiopia in the Miss Africa USA pageant and she later was crowned Deputy Miss Africa USA.

 Modeling

 Semra has participated in fashion shows for designers such as the Ethiopian musician and designer Chachi Tadesse and Ras Judah designer Rozy Negusie.
-She has also appeared in print for the later designer as well as for other Ethiopian beauty products.
+She has also appeared in print for the latter designer as well as for other Ethiopian beauty products.